Stratified sampling and bootstrapping for approximate Bayesian computation: ABC-MCMC with stratification

-Training and testing procedures are both executed for any new $\theta$, that is $\hat{\omega}_j$ (from the training) and the $n_j$ (from the testing) are to be computed at each iterations of an ABC-MCMC procedure, hence these two do not simplify out in the acceptance ratio.
-Notice, we only need to check that $n_j>0$ for all $j$ at the starting $\theta$, so that the first value of the likelihood that ends-up at the denominator of the acceptance ratio is positive.
-For all other iterations it is enough to code the numerical implementation to impose proposal rejection as soon as some $n_j$ equals zero, as implied by \eqref{eq:abc-strat}.

-The latter condition is the main downside of our approach \textit{when $\delta$ is very small}: in this case, the post-stratification approach has a high rejection rate, compared to a pseudo-marginal ABC-MCMC that does not use stratification (pmABC-MCMC, which computes the ABC likelihood as in equation \eqref{eq:pmABC-lik}).
-However the benefits of our approach using stratification, as already mentioned in section \ref{sec:stratified-sampling}, come when we use a larger than usual $\delta$ and only evaluate proposed parameters producing simulated summaries having $n_j>0$ for all $j$ (i.e. no stratum is neglected).
-We now anticipate results discussed in next sections: in pmABC-MCMC the likelihood is approximated using several independent samples from the model, as in \eqref{eq:pmABC-lik}.
+For any $\theta^*$ we first check that corresponding summaries generated conditionally on $\theta^*$ have $n_j>0$ for all $J$ strata: if this is not the case, then $\theta^*$ is immediately rejected, otherwise the $\hat{\omega}_j$ are computed and $\eqref{eq:accept-ratio-stratified}$ is evaluated in a standard Metropolis-Hastings move.
+Recall that since the $n_j$ and $\hat{\omega}_j$ depend on the parameters, these do not simplify out in the acceptance ratio.
+Immediate rejection due to a $n_j$ being zero is the main downside of our approach when $\delta$ is ``very small''.
+However the benefits of our approach using stratification, as already mentioned in section \ref{sec:stratified-sampling}, come when we use a larger than usual $\delta$, so the issue is mitigated while still obtaining good inference.
+We now anticipate results discussed in next sections: in a pseudomarginal ABC-MCMC (pmABC-MCMC) the likelihood is approximated using several independent samples from the model, as in \eqref{eq:pmABC-lik}.
 For example, see Figure \ref{fig:gauss-toy}a which is based on $M=500$ independent samples for each value of a scalar $\theta$.
-When resampling is used to accelerate computations, the variance of the ABC likelihood is reduced, compared to use pmABC-MCMC with $M=1$ without resampling (as often done in practice), as shown in \cite{bootstrapped-sl}.
+When resampling is used to accelerate computations, the variance of the ABC likelihood is reduced, compared to using pmABC-MCMC with $M=1$ without resampling (as often done in practice), as shown in \cite{bootstrapped-sl}.
 However, a bias is introduced that gives the posterior a larger variance, see Figure \ref{fig:gauss-toy}b which is based on $R=500$ resamples of a single simulated dataset.
 Instead using stratification (Figure \ref{fig:gauss-toy}c--d) mitigates variance inflation considerably while using a larger threshold $\delta$.
 In fact, the ABC likelihood with resampling is approximated by the following (unweighted) mean mirroring \eqref{eq:resampled-mc}

 where weights are constant $w_r=1/R$ (and this is a feature common to standard ABC without resampling).
 With stratification we have the weighted mean